Earth-folk Craft Mentorship

 Through North Star Candle Co., her work honors the timeless relationship between utility and ritual, offering handmade objects that invite connection, presence, and reverence for the natural world.

-Callan Burton-Shore (spoon carving)
+Callan Burton-Shore (Spoon Carving)

 Raised in the woods of Virginia, Callan (she/her) fell in love with creating things by hand from materials found in her local ecosystem.
 Now living in North Carolina, she is an ancestral skills teacher and traditional craftsperson.
 She teaches spoon carving, hide tanning, friction fire and other skills to children and adults across the southeast.
 She loves to climb trees, swim in wild waters and tend fire.